 On the other hand, one of the essential points to know about FINTRAC is that FINTRAC does not have the authority to collect evidence, investigate, accuse, arrest, seize, and create criminal lists.
 It is responsible for the examination and supervision of the reporting organizations.
 Also, it notifies the competent authorities to detain or arrest the individual.

 Sanctions Scanner helps organizations to fulfill their AML obligations with AI-focused AML solutions.
-Thanks to our AML Solutions developed with unique algorithms, it is possible to determine the financial crimes and AML risk level your company is exposed to.
-You can contact us for getting information about our Compliance Software.
+Through our AML Solutions developed with unique algorithms, it is possible to determine the financial crimes and AML risk level your company is exposed to.
+You can contact us to get information about our Compliance Software.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo